Oluwatunmise-olat/Vid2Aud/scope.md

+### TODO

--   Download video mp3 @done
+-   [x] Download video mp3
--   Stream to spotify playlist
+-   [ ] Stream to spotify playlist
--   Optimize for speed when downloading video and run in background
+-   [ ] Optimize for speed when downloading video and run in background
--   Add video size limit so as not to exhaust server resource (probably use s3 or cloudinary)
+-   [ ] Add video size limit so as not to exhaust server resource (probably use s3 or cloudinary)